 Nutrients

-Temperature and Humidity
+Temperature and humidity

-How to get the highest production indoors?
+How to obtain the highest production indoors?

 Maximizing production requires constant attention and adjustments:

-Plant Training
+Plant training

 Techniques such as LST (Low Stress Training) or topping can help the plant develop more main tails and improve light distribution.